miataigeli/capstone_FHIS/README.md

 ### Outputs
 - [Saved models](./models/): Folder containing best model checkpoints
 - [Model predictions](./predictions/): Folder containing predictions made by best performing models
-- [Feature distribution visualization](./visuals/): Folder containing feature distribution visualization
+- [Feature distribution visualization](./visuals/): Folder containing feature distribution visualizations

 ### Run Instructions
 - Features:
-  - To use the feature pipeline to generate a single feature, please run the notebook `src/feature_pipeline_usage_tutorial.ipynb`.
+  - To learn to use the feature extraction pipeline for use on individual texts or to generate single features, please view the notebook [`feature_pipeline_usage_tutorial.ipynb`](./src/feature_pipeline_usage_tutorial.ipynb).
-  - To generate the feature matrices, please run the notebook `src/build_feature_matrices.ipynb`.
+  - To generate all of the feature matrices for training, validation and testing, please run the notebook [`build_feature_matrices.ipynb`](./src/build_feature_matrices.ipynb).
 - Models:
-  - Please ensure that you have `data/*.json` files and `src/rule-based_model.ipynb, tree_models.ipynb, svm_pipeline.ipynb and bert_pipe_darya.ipynb files`.
+  - Please ensure that you have all of the JSON data files in `./data/`, and the notebooks `src/rule-based_model.ipynb`, `src/tree_models.ipynb`, `src/svm_pipeline.ipynb` and `src/bert_pipeline_darya.ipynb`.
   - For the rule-based model, please run `src/rule-based_model.ipynb`.
   - For tree models, please run `src/tree_models.ipynb`.
   - For SVM, please run `svm_pipeline.ipyn`.